German-book-and-flag

 • Goals: You should compile a list of goals you want to achieve by learning German with a book.
 Are you looking for fluency?
 Do you just need to get by for your two-week trip to Berlin?
 Write down these goals to connect them with the proper books.

-With a trusted book as your study buddy, you’ll advance your understanding of German culture and use of the language.
+With a trusted book as your study buddy, you’ll advance your understanding of the German culture and language.

 So choose one or two of these books and integrate it into your current study regime.
 Just don’t forget to reinforce your book learning with authentic German content, like the kind on the language learning program FluentU.